ashi422/NeedForNeedyPWA/README.md

-# NeedForNeedyPWA
+# Need For Needy
-Web Application using Django to help special people with daily updates.
+Web Application using Django to help special people with daily updates (currently ongoing). <br/>